vvelury/datasciencecoursera/README.md

 Data Science Coursera Repo

-This repor is for Data Science Projects.
+This repo is for Data Science Projects.